-- For contributions before 2005.
+- · For contributions before 2005.
 We make distributions within the first 60 days of a calendar year. - For contributions after January 1, 2005.
 We make distributions beginning in July of the year following termination or retirement.
 Ongoing installment payments are made in February of each year.

 Earnings on deferrals.
-Participants select investment measurement options, including hypothetical fund investments that correspond to those offered by the Qualified Savings Plan, excluding the Corporation's stock.
+Participants select investment measurement options, including hypothetical fund investments that correspond to those offered by the Qualified Savings Plan, excluding the Company's stock.
 Investment measurement options may be changed daily.
 Earnings are credited to participant accounts on a daily basis in the same manner as under the Qualified Savings Plan.
 No preferential interest or earnings are provided under the Deferred Compensation Plan.
-Contributions after January 1, 2005.
-Participants may elect either a lumpsum distribution at termination of employment or installment distributions for up to 15 years following retirement.
-Participants may make a one-time change of the distribution election or timing (at least one year before payments would otherwise begin), provided that the changed distribution cannot begin until five years after the original distribution date.